-- Label items so all have the correct product reference.
+- Label items so all have the correct product SKU.

 - Correctly organize all item families and sub-families: store all different stock types properly.

-- Plan your physical inventory taking or counts, whether they are perpetual, yearly or rotative.
+- Plan your physical inventory taking or counts, whether they are perpetual, yearly, or cycle counts.

 A book inventory must be applied in all logistics businesses.
 Other than the obligatory book inventory, current legislation also makes it mandatory to do a physical inventory at least once a year.
 This operation consists of a manual recount of all the stored products and goods, and is often done under the supervision of the supply chain manager.

 The physical –or manual– inventory taking is particularly handy when comparing registered stocks in the Warehouse management system to the actual warehouse stock.
 Thanks to physical inventory taking, companies can detect discrepancies, such as logistics errors.
-In other words, errors from signaling, reference numbers, picking, etc.
+In other words, errors from signage, SKU numbers, picking, etc.

 What inventory types are there?

 Whether in logistics or another sector, each organization is free to carry out its physical inventory as often and using the methodology that works for it –observing a minimum yearly inventory.
-Recount all stored items or only certain classes of items perpetually, yearly or rotatively.
+Recount all stored items or only certain classes of items perpetually, yearly, or in cycle counts.